 WritingCity is designed around a writer’s workshop model.
 Thus, it provides the teacher with a basic structure from which to launch a more personalized program.
 Mini lessons and teacher modeling allow teachers to be true to their own personality and style.
 Lessons can be taught in conjunction with a reading program.

-WritingCity and Write About have come together to bring you CaptivationStation, a blended learning, digital writing platform.
+WritingCity provides a blended learning, digital writing platform.
 WritingCity video lessons, known as Captivators, provide daily instruction, and Practice pages provide directions for daily writing practice.
-Write About is the digital platform where the students draft, revise, edit, post, and publish their writings.
-The CaptivationStation platform can be used to provide a blended learning experience.
+Students can log in to draft, revise, edit, and submit their writings.
+The student platform can be used to provide a blended learning experience.
 It frees teachers to move from being the disseminator of the lesson to being a coach or mentor who is available throughout the Writer’s Workshop.
 Captivators can also be used independently from the digital writing platform.

 Students respond to texts of all types in Grade 3, 4 and 5.
 There are lessons in which students are taught how to respond to literature, opinion, and informational texts.
 There are, also, lessons that include text dependent questions; and students are taught to find and cite pertinent information in their responses.